Back up your external spend information to ensure you can always recover your funds

 - Click Vaults and navigate to the proper vault in the Unchained dashboard.

-- Select External Spend Info, and proceed to Download the wallet config file.
+- Proceed to Download the wallet config file.

 - Save the downloaded file somewhere safe.
 We recommend storing this file in a password manager (such as LastPass or 1Password) or on an encrypted hard drive.